jonreid/ViewControllerPresentationSpy/README.md

 ### Building It Yourself

-Make sure to take everything from Source/ViewControllerPresentationSpy.
+Make sure to copy everything from `Source/ViewControllerPresentationSpy`.